connerdekok/Citi_Bike/README.md

 To conclude, when examining information such as each location total start amounts, and ride length it helps riders and city officials see where more bike stations should be located to increase revenue and ease of rider use.

+I also worked on the completition of this project with Hunter Becker.